coriell-research/TEDEdb-app/about.md

 PCA is performed on data from the selected contrasts.
 The user can opt to perform PCA on either the genes alone, TEs alone, or both.
-The input data values for PCA are one of the values computed from the differential expression analysis for a particular feature, e.g. logFC, t-statistic, P-value, or z-statistic.
+The input data values for PCA are one of the values computed from the differential expression analysis for a particular feature, e.g. logFC, P-value, or z-statistic.
 Using these values for dimensionality reduction allows for the exploration of patterns of differential expression across disparate treatments, cell lines, experiments, etc.